Timeline

-Key dates for devolution local government reorganisation
+Key dates for devolution and local government reorganisation

 The timelines for devolution and local government organisation could shift as more information becomes available.
 The dates that have been outlined so far are: